How to make hard candy jewels

 You’ll need to pick up a couple of custom supplies for making hard candy.
-First, you’ll need some hard candy jewel molds.
-Make sure you get molds that are specifically designed for hard candy.
+First, you’ll need some very specific molds, designed for use with hard candy.
 Don’t use chocolate molds or anything that’s not made to withstand the high temperature of the sugar syrup.

-You will also need some liquid food coloring that’s suitable for use with hard candy and optionally, some candy flavoring oils in any flavor you like (although I left mine plain, and they tasted kind of like cotton candy!)
-The rest of the items you’ll need are quite simple: corn syrup, sugar, water, a pan, non-stick cooking spray, a candy thermometer, and a Pyrex 4-cup measuring cup.
+You will also need some liquid food coloring that’s suitable for use with hard candy and optionally, some candy flavoring oils in any flavor you like.

 Before we even think about turning that stove on, we’ve got lots of prep work to do.
 The prep will make this so much easier, so get everything ready to go before you start.